PlathC/Mirage/README.md

 #### __Filter__

-One can use the Convolve function to filter an image with a kernel.
+One can use the Convolve function to filter an image with m_a kernel.

-The following example show how to apply a Gaussian Blur to an image using a kernel provide in the library.
+The following example show how to apply m_a Gaussian Blur to an image using m_a kernel provide in the library.

 ```cpp
 #include "Mirage/Mirage.hpp"